istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

 Routes control how requests are routed to different versions of a service.
-Requests can be routed based on the source and destination, HTTP header fields, and weights associated with individal service versions.
+Requests can be routed based on the source and destination, HTTP header fields, and weights associated with individual service versions.
 The following important aspects must be keep in mind while writing route rules:

 ### Qualify rules by destination